Governments race to rescue diplomats, citizens from Sudan

 Hospitals say they are struggling to cope.
 Many dead and wounded have been stranded by the fighting, according to the Sudan Doctors’ Syndicate that monitors casualties, suggesting the death toll is probably far higher than what is publicly known.

-The fighting has left millions of Sudanese stranded at home — hiding from explosions, gunfire and looting — without adequate electricity, food or water.
-On Sunday, the country experienced a “near-total collapse” of internet connection, according to NetBlocks.org, an internet monitoring service.
-Thousands of Sudanese have fled the combat in Khartoum for the suburbs.
+The conflict has left millions of Sudanese stranded at home — hiding from explosions, gunfire and looting — without adequate electricity, food or water.
+On Sunday, the country experienced a “near-total collapse” of internet connection and phone lines nationwide, according to NetBlocks, an internet monitoring service.

+“It’s possible that infrastructure has been damaged or sabotaged,” Alp Toker, director of Netblocks, said in an interview.
+“This will have a major effect on residents’ ability to stay safe and will impact the evacuation programs that are ongoing.”

+Thousands of Sudanese have fled the combat in Khartoum and other hotspots, according to U.N. agencies.
+At least 20,000 people have abandoned their homes in the western region of Darfur for neighboring Chad.
+War is not new to Darfur, where ethnically motivated violence has killed as many as 300,000 people since 2003.
+But Sudan is not used to such heavy fighting in its capital.

 “The capital has become a ghost city,” said Atiya Abdalla Atiya, secretary of the Doctors’Syndicate.
 “Half of the population have fled and the rest are looking desperately for a way to get out of this hell.”

-The fighting has trapped civilians — including foreign diplomats — in the crossfire.
+The fighting has also caught civilians — including foreign diplomats — in the crossfire.
 Fighters attacked a clearly marked U.S. Embassy convoy last week, and stormed the home of the European Union ambassador to Sudan.
-On Sunday, gunfire wounded an Egyptian diplomat in Sudan, said Ahmed Abu Zaid, spokesman for Egypt’s Foreign Ministry, without offering further details.
+Gunfire wounded an Egyptian diplomat in Sudan, spokesman for Egypt’s Foreign Ministry Ahmed Abu Zaid, said Sunday, without offering further details.

 The current explosion of violence came after Burhan and Dagalo fell out over a recent internationally brokered deal with democracy activists that was meant to incorporate the RSF into the military and eventually lead to civilian rule.